How to Scrape YellowPages.com

-In this web scraping tutorial we'll be scraping Amazon.com - the biggest ecommerce website in the world!
+In this tutorial, we'll look at how to scrape from Amazon - the biggest e-commerce website in the world!

 Amazon contains loads of valuable e-commerce data: product details, prices and reviews.
-It's also a leading e-commerce platform in many regions around the world.
-All of this makes Amazon's public data ideal for market analytics and business intelligence.
+It's a leading e-commerce platform in many regions around the world.
+This makes Amazon's public data ideal for market analytics, business intelligence and many niches of data science.

-Not only that, often amazon is used by companies to track the performance of their products sold by 3rd party resellers.
-So, needless to say there are almost countless ways to make use of this public data!
+Amazon is often used by companies to track the performance of their products sold by 3rd party resellers.
+So, needless to say, there are almost countless ways to make use of this public data!
 For more on scraping use cases see our extensive web scraping use case article

 $ pip install httpx parsel loguru

-There are several ways of finding products on amazon however, the most flexible and powerful one is amazon's search system.
+There are several ways of finding products on Amazon though, the most flexible and powerful one is amazon's search system.

 import httpx